sarabala1979/argo-wf-ocm-multicluster/addons/hub/install/README.md

 # Prerequisite

-Setup an Open Cluster Management environment.
+Set up an Open Cluster Management environment.
 See: https://open-cluster-management.io/getting-started/quick-start/ for more details

 # Get started